CardinalJV/iReminder/README.md

 # iReminder

-iReminder est une application de gestion de rappels qui permet aux utilisateurs de créer, suivre et compléter leurs tâches.
-L'application utilise SwiftData pour la gestion des rappels en locales(Création, modification et suppression).
+iReminder is a reminder management application that allows users to create, track, and complete their tasks.
+The application uses SwiftData for local reminder management (creation, modification, and deletion).

 ## ScreenCast

 https://github.com/user-attachments/assets/2fe9ba55-65ba-4d48-9c35-a3ac01cd2267

-## Fonctionnalités principales
+## Main features

-- Ajouter des rappels :
+- Add reminders:

-Les utilisateurs peuvent ajouter de nouvelles tâches via une interface simple.
+Users can add new tasks via a simple interface.

-- Marquer les rappels comme terminés :
+- Mark the reminders as completed:

-Un rappel peut être marqué comme complété, avec la possibilité de masquer ou d'afficher les tâches terminées.
+A reminder can be marked as completed, with the option to hide or show completed tasks.

-- Animation :
+- Animation:

-Les rappels proposent une animation lors de l'apparition et de la suppression.
+The reminders feature an animation when they appear and disappea

-- Gestion des données avec SwiftData :
+-Data management with SwiftData:

-Le modèle de données TaskModel permet de stocker et de récupérer des rappels.
-Tandis que le fichier TaskController s'occupera de toutes les opérations "CRUD".
+The TaskModel data model allows for the storage and retrieval of callbacks, while the TaskController file handles all CRUD operations.

-- Interface utilisateur intuitive :
+- Intuitive user interface:

-L'application adopte une conception simple avec les rappels apparaissant au centre de l'écran.
-Un tri est effectué automatiquement pour placer en haut les rappels non complétés.
+The application adopts a simple design with reminders appearing in the center of the screen.
+Reminders are automatically sorted to place incomplete ones at the top.

-- Widgets :
+- Widgets:

-L'application offre la possibilité de voir deux tâches non complétées via un widget.
+The application offers the ability to view two uncompleted tasks via a widget.

-## Détails techniques
+## Technical details

-- Langages : Swift
+- Langages: Swift
-- Frameworks : SwiftUI / SwiftData
+- Frameworks: SwiftUI / SwiftData
-- SDK : WidgetKit
+- SDK: WidgetKit
-- Architecture : MVC
+- Architecture: MVC
-- Version iOS : iOS 17
+- Version iOS: iOS 17

 ## Installation

-Clonez le projet depuis le dépôt GitHub, puis ouvrez-le dans Xcode.
-Assurez-vous que vous utilisez la dernière version de Xcode compatible avec Swift 5, SwiftUI et SwiftData pour éviter tout problème de compatibilité.
+Clone the project from the GitHub repository, then open it in Xcode.
+Make sure you're using the latest version of Xcode that's compatible with Swift 5, SwiftUI, and SwiftData to avoid any compatibility issues.

-## Crédits
+## Credits

-Je me suis fortement inspiré de l'un des travaux de Shubham Singh pour le design des tâches.
+I drew heavily on one of Shubham Singh's works for the task design.